 The government placed regulations, federal laws, wages law may increase the production process.

 There can also be a sharp decline in the EBITDA margin if the company has emerging rivals.
 The company has to chalk out a plan to defend its market share, or its sales see a sharp decline.

 Customer demand may also affect the EBITDA.
 With a volatile market with rapidly changing customer preferences, this has to be monitored all the time.
 For example, healthy cuisines and fitness-friendly diets have made their way into India.
 The fast-food joints must monitor the customer preferences, or they are sure to lose a huge chunk of market share.
-You can read about some more factors that directly affect the EBIT and EBITDA of the company here.

 8. Understanding the Balance Sheet